Employer superannuation contribution tax (ESCT)

 The FBT quarters end with the last day of June, September, December, and March.
 Returns are due within 20 days of the end of the relevant quarter.
 Any employer who has provided a fringe benefit is required to file a return setting out the fringe benefits received or enjoyed by employees in the quarter and a calculation of the amount of FBT payable on those benefits.
 The due date for filing the fourth (March) quarter return is 31 May.

-Employers with PAYE and employer superannuation contribution tax deductions not exceeding NZD 500,000 per annum for the previous tax year can pay FBT on an annual basis, or if the employer was not an employer in the previous tax year.
+Employers with pay-as-you-earn (PAYE) and employer superannuation contribution tax deductions not exceeding NZD 1,000,000 per annum for the previous tax year can pay FBT on an annual basis, or if the employer was not an employer in the previous tax year.
 An income year basis is also available for a company that provides fringe benefits to shareholder-employees.

 Employers can pay FBT at either 43% or 49.25% of the taxable value of fringe benefits provided for the first three quarters of the tax year.